-A correlation architecture is a distinctive approach to designing repositories for the large scale storage, transformation and analytics of data.
-The Experian Pandora product uses a correlation architecture in order to achieve the desired performance in terms of scalability and analytical ability.
+A Correlation Architecture is a distinctive approach to designing repositories for the large-scale storage, transformation and analytics of data.
+Data Quality Management platforms such as Experian Pandora use a Correlation Architecture in order to achieve the desired performance in terms of scalability and analytical ability.

 The correlated structure means that it only stores values once, no matter how many times a value is used.
 This means that every value is automatically indexed at load time, allowing you to ask critical questions such as:

 Because of the correlated indexing architecture, these type of questions all result in an instant response regardless of data volumes or numbers of tables and columns.
 A correlated repository is designed for massive volumes, and to provide instant drill down to data rows.